liaoxiong3x/DeepCreamPy/README.md

 ## II.
 Train the pretrained model on custom dataset

+You must have a GPU for training since training on a CPU will take weeks.

+Your custom dataset should be 128 x 128 images of uncensored vaginas and penises cropped from hentai.
+The more images, the better: I used 70,000 images for training.
+Censoring these images yourself is unnecessary.

 Put your custom dataset for training in the "data/images" directory and convert images to npy format.

 ```